google/fonts/cc-by-sa/knowledge/modules/choosing_type/lessons/pairing_typefaces_based_on_their_construction_using_the_font_matrix/content.md

 ## Layer 1: Skeleton (form model)

 This is the most crucial part, referring to the structure underneath a typeface.
-There are **three basic form models:**
+There are three basic form models:

-* the dynamic,
+* Dynamic
-* the rational, and
+* Rational
-* the geometric.
+* Geometric

 Dynamic forms show open apertures, while the rational form model has closed apertures.
 The geometric form model is represented with constructed letter shapes.
-These shapes can be explained by different writing tools, but let’s not go that much into detail, here.
+These shapes can be explained by different writing tools, but we won’t focus on that here.

 <figure>

 ![A double-story lower case “a” displayed in three different form models in a serif typeface.
 The dynamic form model has an open aperture.
 In the rational form model the aperture is closed.
 The geometric single-story lower case a appears constructed with a circular shape.](images/form-model-serif.svg)

 </figure>
-<figcaption>The three different form models shown with serif typefaces</figcaption>
+<figcaption>The three different form models shown with serif typefaces.</figcaption>

-It’s easier to distinguish the form models with [contrast](/glossary/contrast) and [serif](/glossary/serif).
-But you can still see them in [sans serif](/glossary/sans_serif) shapes, too:
+It’s easier to distinguish the form models with [contrast](/glossary/contrast) in serif typefaces.
+But you can still see them in sans serif shapes, too:

 <figure>